 What’s the difference between a consumer VPN service and a corporate VPN in this context?

 Consumer VPN services typically provide privacy and geo-spoofing. corporate VPNs are designed for secure, controlled access to private networks.
 For home lab setups or small offices, IPsec-based site-to-site or remote-access VPNs on Ubiquiti gear usually fits a middle ground.
-Does edge have its own vpn and how it stacks up against standalone VPNs for privacy and security in 2025

 Do I need VPN on every device if I configure it on the router?

 Not necessarily.
 Configuring VPN on the router can cover all devices behind it, but if you need device-specific exceptions, you can add routing rules or split tunneling to allow or block certain devices or traffic from using the VPN.
+Nordvpn edgerouter 2026

 Can I use OpenVPN on EdgeRouter even if my provider uses a different protocol?